 Special Problem of Women: Men Marry Stupid

-If you’re drop-dead gorgeous, this isn’t that much of a problem.
+If you are one of the extremely attractive people, this isn’t that much of a problem.
 It still plays a part, and you will still find it difficult to find someone in your trajectory.
+But you will be given options others don’t get.

 And let’s not even try to find someone who is similar and to whom you are attracted.
 This is just finding someone in your trajectory who doesn’t want to marry stupid.